Skip to content

 Get through the first Orcho run without learning every internal concept.
 The goal is simple: choose the smallest useful profile shape, run one mono task with live output, and know what a successful handoff looks like before you inspect the persisted evidence.

-profile firstmono-run firstlive CLI outputsource checkout
+profile firstmono-run firstlive CLI outputpipx or Docker

 Preview status